Two-Factor Authentication (2FA)

 Disabling Two-Factor

-To Disable Two-Factor Authentication, click on the Disable Two-Factor Authentication button from the Change Password/Info screen.
+To Disable Two-Factor Authentication for your admin user account, click on the Disable Two-Factor Authentication button from the Change Password/Info screen.
+You cannot disable 2FA for another admin user.

 We do not recommend this option.